maxmantz/redux-oidc/README.md

 This package handles [OpenID-Connect](http://openid.net/connect/) authentication in [redux](http://redux.js.org/) apps.
 It enables redux apps to authenticate with an external OIDC authentication provider and handles the actions of the OpenID [implicit flow](http://openid.net/specs/openid-connect-implicit-1_0.html).

-It is built upon the [oidc-client-js](https://github.com/IdentityModel/oidc-client-js/tree/master) library.
+It uses the oidc-client-js library to manage OpenID Connect functionality.

 It contains the following parts:
 - *oidcMiddleware*: [redux middleware](http://redux.js.org/docs/advanced/Middleware.html) to automatically check whether or not the current user is signed in & trigger the authentication flow,